speaking

 I have several signature talks, and I also partner with clients to design customized talks, either independently or as a part of a long-term engagement, including workshops, training programs, retreats, and webinars.

-topics: moral imagination · regenerative leadership · story-healing · collective moral injury · institutional betrayal · trauma-informed leadership · the rupture to rise cycle · collective care · spiritual ecology · duty of care · challenging the narrative of service before self
+topics: moral cartography · collective imagination · regenerative leadership · story-healing · collective moral injury · institutional betrayal · trauma-informed leadership · moral reclamation · collective care · collective grief · spiritual ecology · duty of care · challenging the narrative of service before self

 formats: keynotes · workshops · facilitated sessions · fireside chats · panel discussions · retreat facilitation · podcast appearances